Asphocarp/MIRA/README.md

 ## Known Issues / Limitations

 - **Line Wrapping with Links/Images:** If the original Markdown source for a link or image is long enough to wrap onto a new line, the preview text (e.g., "🔗 Google") may also incorrectly wrap, even if the preview itself is short.
 This is due to how VS Code handles decorations on wrapped lines.
+As a workaround, you can consider disabling word wrap in your Markdown editor settings (`'editor.wordWrap': 'off'`).